dan-madsen/AzNetworkDiagram/README.md

 ---

 # Getting started
+The recommended way of running AzNetworkDiagram is by installing for PSGallery.
+But should you wish to have the absolute latest and greatest, you could opt for a version from GitHub, potentially with not-yet released features.
-## Install using PSGallery (prefered method)
+## Install using PSGallery (recommended method)
 ```powershell
 Install-Module -Name AzNetworkDiagram
 ```

-## Install from Github repo
+## Install from GitHub repo
-Clone repository (or download the file referenced), switch to the cloned directory, then:
+Clone repository (or download the file referenced below), switch to the cloned directory, then:
 ```powershell
 Import-Module .\AzNetworkDiagram.psm1
 ```